jmcfadd2/Andreas-Touch/README.md

 * Moving from the safety and familiarity of Bootstrap to full custom CSS and JS
 * Making the website responsive through the use of Media Queries instead of relying on BS

+## Road for Improvement
+* Move to mobile first development
+* Improve use of color and visual hierarchy in designs

 ## Overview

 Really enjoyed working on this project and learned a lot of CSS, JS, and responsive development  through study and trial and error during this development process.